sea-bass/advent-of-code-2022/NOTES.md

 I'm happy to say 10 days in that I only Googled **one** thing in the solving of this entire exercise, which is wildly different from my experience so far.
 Maybe today's problem was more manageable (I think it was), but maybe my efforts learning Rust are starting to pay dividends.
 I don't think I used any new functionality today, except that the ~~modulo~~remainder operator that gave me grief early on resurfaced and was useful as an actual remainder operator.

+## Day 11
+This was another extremely tough day for me, taking around 2.5 hours just to do the first part!
+To parse these arbitrary operations, I found a really cool crate named [`evalexpr`](https://docs.rs/evalexpr/latest/evalexpr/) that I eventually figured out how to utilize properly given how Rust enforces ownership.
+I also got more familiar with structs and closures in Rust doing this challenge, which has been a good learning experience.
+However, moving to Part 2 had me hitting against a fundamental limitation in `evalexpr` where there is no notion of "big integer" support, and simply converting from ints to floats was not enough... so I'd have to think of something else altogether.
+For now, I'm going to take a break for the sake of my sanity.